Evgeny105/tcx_bot/README.md

 - **Easy Authorization**: During the first use, the bot requests your Garmin Connect login and password.
 These credentials are used to obtain an access token, which is securely stored for future sessions.
 - **Flexible File Support**: The bot accepts:
   - Single TCX files.
-  - ZIP archives containing multiple TCX files.
+  - ZIP archives containing multiple TCX files (only TCX files are processed; other files are ignored).
+  - FIT files (uploaded directly to Garmin Connect without processing).
 - **Automated Conversion and Upload**: After receiving files, the bot:
-  1. Converts them to the required format.
+  1. Converts them to the required format (for TCX files).
   2. Uploads them to your Garmin Connect account.
   If a workout already exists in Garmin Connect, the bot notifies you and returns the converted TCX files.
 - **User Commands**: